 Bayou Fitness Adjustable Dumbbells

-This model from Bayou Fitness scores a respectable 4.1 out of 5 possible stars, from 277 customer reviews.
+This model from Bayou Fitness score is quite respectable from over 277 customer reviews.
 Clearly customers are satisfied with what they’re getting.

 The set offers two adjustable dumbbells of 25 pounds each, with storage trays.
 Each plate is 2 1/2 pounds with a maximum of four plates per side.
 And each bar features heavy-duty chrome plated construction and they look fantastic.